CodingButter/twitch-overlay/README.md

 - I visit the site at one of the obs overlay enpoints
   - And: Im not logged
-    - Then: Im forced to log in [x]
+    - Then: Im forced to log in - []
-  - Else: I return that endpoints overlay/Functionality [x]
+  - Else: I return that endpoints overlay/Functionality - []

 ## Consumer